FrancoFernando/FrancoFernando/README.md

 ---

-I'm an experienced Software Engineer with a solid professional background in the overall software life-cycle.
-I have a PhD in computer vision and image processing.
-My passion are algorithms and distributed systems, but I've also good knowledge of embedded and real time systems.
+I'm an experienced Software Engineer with a solid professional background in the software life-cycle.
+I have a Ph.D. in computer vision and image processing.
+My expertise is in algorithms, distributed systems, and real-time embedded systems.

 I have professional experience with the technologies listed in the tech stack below.

-I create tech content, mostly about algorithms, distributed systems, and programming in general, but I also talk about other topics.
+I create tech content, mostly about algorithms, distributed systems, and software engineering in general, but I also talk about other topics.

 You can access my content through my [Blog](https://www.francofernando.com) and my [Twitter](https://twitter.com/Franc0Fernand0) profile.